nightroman/FarNet.Redis/README.md

 [Microsoft.Garnet] is the Redis like server, especially useful on Windows.

-Use a tiny project like [GarnetServer] to build and run the server.\
+- Use a tiny project like [GarnetServer] to build and run your own.
-Or download ready to run binaries from [Garnet Releases](https://github.com/microsoft/garnet/releases).
+- Or download ready to run binaries from [Garnet Releases](https://github.com/microsoft/garnet/releases).
+- Or install and use as the dotnet tool [garnet-server](https://www.nuget.org/packages/garnet-server).

 ## Known issues